FHIR/sql-on-fhir-v2/README.md

 Transformations should be easy to implement and with minimal context dependencies

-## Levels
+## Intro

-Spec defines schema, level of required and optional transformations, which can be applied to FHIR data in JSON to make it more database friendly.
-And third level where views and rules can be defined with SQL.
+Spec describes schema, transformations and definitions of views & rules in SQL.

-* Level 0 (schema) - each resource type has dedicated table  with two columns id and resource
+* Schema - each resource type has dedicated table  with two columns id and resource
-* Level 1 (transformations) - minimal common transformations
+* Transformations - minimal common transformations
   * Parse ids from references and store as separate element for join performance
   * Unnest contained resources
   * Make ids from multiple sources unique to avoid conflicts (optional if only a single source is represented in the db)
   * [optional] Normalize different datetime representations (e.g., onsetPeriod vs. onsetDateTime)
   * [optional] Normalize quantity units
   * [optional] Access extensions by name
-* Level 3 (views & rules)
+* Views And Rules
   * define many useful flattened and pre-aggregated views on top of json by SQL queries
   * data quality rules in SQL

-## 0. Schema
+## 1. Schema

 Create table for each resource type with at least two comuns:
 * `id` varchar  primary key